vtex-apps/render-runtime/docs/README.md

 ## Link

 A React component that renders an `a` HTML element that, when clicked, navigates the user to the provided route.
-It has a similar API with the `navigate` method.
+It has a similar API to the `navigate` method.

 **Usage:**
 ```tsx